 Routers communicate with the servers and the intranet and Internet.
 VPNs, which make private networks available via public networks, are added for virtual access to servers, which increase security.

 Companies, their products, and customers rely on cloud infrastructure

 These dependencies don’t stop with cloud providers.
-With a huge amount of open source and customizable software available via cloud, companies started integrating different systems into their own applications and products.
-That meant that their customer’s experiences depended on the performance of these third-party systems integrated into their own products.
+With a huge amount of open source and customizable software available via cloud, companies have started integrating different systems into their own applications and products.
+That means that their customer’s experiences depend on the performance of these third-party systems integrated into their own products.

 All these integrations and dependencies on cloud solutions make today’s SaaS products more vulnerable to outage and performance issues that directly impact their customers.